hypervel/hypervel.org/docs/docs/queries.md

 #### Advanced Join Clauses

 You may also specify more advanced join clauses.
 To get started, pass a closure as the second argument to the `join` method.
-The closure will receive a `Illuminate\Database\Query\JoinClause` instance which allows you to specify constraints on the "join" clause:
+The closure will receive a `Hyperf\Database\Query\JoinClause` instance which allows you to specify constraints on the "join" clause:

 ```php
 DB::table('users')